ivanjukic237/spring-boot-summer-camp/README.md

 # Week Three Assignment

-## General assingments: "I'm already felling better"
+## General assignments: "I'm already felling better"

-Each assingment within week three should be committed separately.
+Each assignment within week three should be committed separately.
 Any code completed within commit should be listed in square brackets at the beginning of commit message.

 Commit message examples: